AshiInSun/PKS_method/doc/source/usage.rst

   - Constraint definition:

     * -jd : enable if you want to generate samples with a fixed joint degree matrix.
-Warning: only works with "-t" option to follow convergence (assortativity is constant when joint degree matrix is fixed).
+Warning: only works with *-t* option to follow convergence (assortativity is constant when joint degree matrix is fixed).

     * -md : enable to generate samples with a fixed number of mutual dyads.
-Warning: only works on directed graphs.
+Warning: only works on directed graphs (*-d*).

     * -t : enable to follow the convergence of the Markov chain using the number of triangles in the graph.
-Warning, option is not compatible with "-a".
+Warning, option is not compatible with *-a*.

     * -a : enable to follow the convergence of the Markov chain using the assortativity of the graph.
-Warning, option is not compatible with "-t" or "-jd".
+Warning, option is not compatible with *-t* or *-jd*.

   - Optional arguments: